k3n/PHP-Memoize/README.md

 ### Demo

-We will use this simple factorial function just to demonstrate the reduction in required invocations:
+We will use this simple factorial function to demonstrate the reduction in required invocations:

     $c = 0;
     function factorial($n) {